kongondo/Padloper2Starter/README.md

 ﻿# Padloper 2 Starter Site

+This repository contains various demos for Padloper (aka Padloper 2.).
+Each branch is a standalone `demo`.
+This can be based on a feature (e.g. product customisation at checkout) or a technology (htmx, hyperscript, jQuery, etc.).

+Please read this main **README** before attempting to use the demos.

+The main branch itself does not have any demos.
+Instead, its purpose is to:

+1. Outline a high-level intro to the demos.
+2. Outline requirements, generic notes and instructions.
+3. List and summarise what the individual demos contain.

+## Preamble

-This repository contains templates, partials, assets and scripts to help you quickly get started with Padloper 2.
+This repository contains templates, partials, assets and scripts to help you quickly get started with Padloper 2 organised around various demos.

 ## Requirements